The Cosby Show: In popular culture

-International broadcast

-In The Philippines The Show aired on GMA Network, in 1985-1991 PTV-4 in 1992-1996 & ABC-5 in 1997-2001 (Tagalized).
-In the Unted Kingdom it was broadcast on Channel 4.

 Home media

 All eight seasons of The Cosby Show have been released on DVD in Region 1.
 Seasons one and two were released by UrbanWorks which was subsequently acquired by First Look Studios, who then released the remaining six seasons.
 Seasons One and Two contain special features, including the ninety minute retrospective documentary entitled The Cosby Show: A Look Back, which aired on NBC in May 2002.

 It contains interviews with cast members, bloopers, deleted scenes and audition footage.
 In December 2010, First Look Studios filed bankruptcy, and all its assets were subsequently acquired by Millennium Entertainment, who also took over distribution of The Cosby Show DVD releases.
 As of 2013, these releases have been discontinued, and are now out of print.

-On November 5, 2013, it was announced that Mill Creek Entertainment had acquired the rights to the series.
-They have subsequently re released all eight seasons on DVD.
+In 2013, Mill Creek Entertainment acquired the rights to the series.
+They subsequently re-released all eight seasons on DVD.
 On September 1, 2015, Mill Creek released a sixteen disc complete series set entitled The Cosby Show – The Complete Series.

 In Region 4, Magna Pacific has released all eight seasons on DVD in Australia and New Zealand.
 The first two seasons have similar artwork to the North American copies, although season two is red rather than blue.
 Each Australian cover also features the tagline "In a house full of love, there is always room for more".